philippotto-hauber/nowcast-bip-ger/README.md

 - transforms the raw data into vintages that are processed by Matlab
 - estimates the model and runs the news decompositions
 - generates additional results like plots of non-GDP forecasts or monthly GDP estimates

+These blocks can be "turned on and off" with switches in the script.

 ## Output